-Your speaking topic should really meet the needs of audience.
-The topic should also relate to majority of people.
-Only if you know the issues and frustrations of people, will you be able to design a help for them.
+Your speaking topic should really meet the needs of the audience.
+The topic should also relate to the majority of people.
+Only if you know the issues and frustrations of people, will you be able to design help for them.

 Step 3: Market Your Product, i.e. You

-Therefore, you need to advertise yourself on all possible places, through all social means and let people know that you are open.
+Therefore, you need to advertise yourself in all possible places, through all social means and let people know that you are open.

 Step 4: Build Speaking Experience

-You need to have real-word experience to be recognised as a renowned inspirational speaker, as well as to develop your own presentation style.
+You need to have real-world experience to be recognized as a renowned inspirational speaker, as well as to develop your own presentation style.